 Steps to Enrollment

-Our admission process is designed with your ease in mind—just follow the steps below!
+Our admission process is designed with your ease in mind—just follow the steps below, and you’ll be on your way to becoming a student at Community College of Philadelphia.
 We encourage you to apply by August 1 for the fall semester and December 1 for the spring semester to ensure you have enough time to complete the steps to enrollment before the start of the semester.
 Just follow the steps below, and you'll be on your way to becoming a student at the College.

 Not sure what kind of student you are?
 Let us help you figure it out before you get started.